lorin/alb-alloy/README.md

 	// If enabled, specify a duration
 	// For more details on stickiness, see: https://docs.aws.amazon.com/elasticloadbalancing/latest/application/sticky-sessions.html
 	stickiness: lone Duration
+} {
+	// All groups get some weight
+	all group : groups | some weights.group
 }

 //  Each target group weight is a value from 0 to 999